Table Of Contents

 To provide additional context for the Stages of Integration, we’ve leveraged insights from our decades of experience working with large multi-national corporations to offer the following scenarios.

-At Company A, the leadership team understands the high-level benefits of sustainability programs and releases a general environmental, social and governance (ESG) policy on an annual basis, overseen by a newly hired corporate sustainability director.
+At Company A, the leadership team understands the high-level benefits of sustainability programs and releases a general environmental, social, and governance (ESG) policy on an annual basis, overseen by a newly hired corporate sustainability director.
 Day-to-day operations and broader corporate strategy continue to be driven by short-term profitability goals focused on efficiency.
 Company A has not committed to any measurable sustainability targets.
 Instead, sustainability initiatives are evaluated on an ad-hoc basis, assuming they provide clear cost savings.

-In support of its efforts to minimize costs and long-term liabilities, the finance group has set a narrow constraint for their operators: any proposed project should pay itself back in less than two years, regardless of whatever other values it delivers.
+In support of its efforts to minimize costs and long-term liabilities, the finance group has set a narrow constraint for its operators: any proposed project should pay itself back in less than two years, regardless of whatever other values it delivers.
 As projects are presented, the finance team helps operators verify project costs to determine whether Company A has budget available.

 One of its facilities managers recommends that they replace the building's incandescent and halogen bulbs with LEDs.
 The costs are relatively low and the whole replacement can be done with minimal business disruption over a weekend.
 The bulbs each cost $10 to replace but generate $20/yr/bulb in savings, paying for themselves in just six months.
 The finance organization approves the change and funds the project using cash-on-hand or tapping into its working capital facilities.